Hilary J. Flint (they), MS, LCMHC, NCC

 SOCIAL POSITIONALITY STATEMENT

-As a white, Irish-British, neurodivergent, and nonbinary clinician, my lived experiences shape how I move through the world.
+I recognize that my privileges and lived experiences shape how I move through the world.
 I strive to approach each client with cultural humility, awareness, and a commitment to ongoing learning.
 I continuously reflect on my positionality, challenge biases, and seek growth to ensure that my practice remains inclusive, trauma-informed, and client-centered.

 Acknowledging my privileges also includes recognizing the ongoing impacts of colonization and its role in shaping systems of oppression, power, and access - and how these shows up within our current mental healthcare system.
 I am committed to challenging colonial frameworks in mental healthcare, and working toward practices that foster true inclusivity and collective liberation.
 I engage in ongoing anti-racist work through personal therapy, consultation, supervision, and professional training.